 Youth Workshop Hours at The Rivet.

 We offer woodturning activities for teens at The Rivet on Saturdays from 10am to noon.
-We’ve done this many times in the past (including October 28, November 11, December 19 and 16, January 13, 20, 27, February 10, 17, 24, and March 2, 16 and more listed below) and we’ll continue on March 30, April 6, 13, 20 and 27, and May 4,11,18, and 25.
+We’ve done this many times in the past (including, in 2023, October 28, November 11, December 19 and 16, and in 2024: January 13, 20, and 27, February 10, 17, and 24, and March 2, 16, and 30, April 6, 13, 20 and 27, and May 4,11,18, and 25.)

 November 28, 2023 – February 27, 2024 (Most Tuesdays)